H’seven

 An imposing figure in a matte black suit, exits into the crisp morning air and crosses the pad to the entry lock.
 Pruitt’s sentries make no move to verify identification as he strides past.
 Visual recognition of the predator at the top of their food chain will suffice this morning.

-Close at hand is a cup of coffee Connie prepared for him with the ‘good water’.
-He washes down an unfamiliar anxiety with it.
-It’s the brew’s deeper, therapeutic benefit he most desires now and caffeine’s jolt is the least of it.
+Close by is a mug of coffee prepared for him with the ‘good water’.
+He washes down an unfamiliar anxiety with it, desiring the brew’s deeper, therapeutic benefit and caffeine’s jolt is the least of it.

 Motionless against the backdrop of Puget Sound and Seattle’s skyline in the distance, all bathed in the argent blaze of a cloudless morning, the man presents a commanding tower of calm self-confidence.
 Beneath it, Pruitt knows, resides a vortex of volatility.
 His shaven head and razor-edged Van Dyke lend him a Mephistophelian appearance driven into focus by penetrating ice-blue eyes.